Adap1oCode/luton-eng-dashboard/docs/cursor-prompts/full-screen-audit-edit.md

-# Fill Screen Audit - Original Discovery Prompt
+# Full Screen Audit - Original Discovery Prompt

-**Stock Adjustments Edit — Full Audit**
+**Stock Adjustments & Tally Cards Edit screens — Full Audit**

 You are a senior Next.js/TypeScript reviewer.
-Your task is to perform a discovery-driven audit of the Stock Adjustments – Edit screen end-to-end and identify the smallest set of changes that cut unnecessary complexity and render/data overhead — without changing behavior.
+Your task is to perform a discovery-driven audit of the above screen(s) end-to-end and identify the smallest set of changes that cut unnecessary complexity and render/data overhead — without changing behavior.

 **Important:** Do not assume file paths.
 First, find what the code actually does today.
 If anything is missing to complete your assessment, ask me explicitly before concluding.

 ## Objectives

-Map the runtime path when the user opens the /forms/stock-adjustments/[id]/edit screen:
+Map the runtime path when the user opens the /forms/stock-adjustments/[id]/edit and /forms/tally-cards/[id]/edit screen:

 - Route → SSR → API → DB/provider → client island → table → pagination/URL sync